Nyphet/Spicy-and-Better/README.md

 - Right click on a fully grown crop to harvest it without eradicating it from the ground!

 ## List of major features
+### List of major features refers to an older version, changes will arrive soon!
 - Better in-game GUI
 - Block of charcoal
 - Ropes: climb upwards and downwards with ease